Jumperr-labs/stm32_cubemx_sample/README.md

 The following post demonstrates how to use CircleCI, TravisCI and Docker to create a continuous integration process with test automation.
 [See this link for more details](https://blog.jumper.io/stm32-continuous-integration/).

-To learn more about continuous integration and test automation for embedded software, [checkout our blog](https://blog.jumper.io).
+Check out this [test automation and continuous integration for embedded software blog](https://blog.jumper.io) to learn more.

 To Start using the Jumper Virtual Lab, [click here for more details](https://jumper.io).